-During my research into the intuitive eating model, I came across a number of articles and people who mentioned how intuitive eating doesn’t work (or didn’t work) for them.
-But while you can fall off and get back on the wagons of diet culture, intuitive eating isn’t something you can fail at.
-The reason we think we’re failing is because we’re measuring our food choices and experiences using diet industry standards.
+During my research into the intuitive eating model, I came across several articles and people who said intuitive eating didn’t work (or didn’t work) for them.
+But while you can fall off and get back on the wagon of diet culture, intuitive eating isn’t something you can fail at.
+The reason we think we’re failing is that we’re measuring our food choices and experiences using diet industry standards.
 If we aren’t losing weight while eating intuitively, we feel like it’s not working for us.
 If we can’t stop eating chocolate cake, we feel like it’s not working for us.
 If we gain weight, we feel like it’s not working for us.
-I want you to work to actively release these thoughts and trust that your body will take the lead.
+I invite you to actively release these thoughts and trust that your body will take the lead.
 It will not desert you.
 At some point, you will stop eating, satisfied by what you’ve eaten.
 At some point, you will crave foods other than pizza.
 At some point, you will be amazed at what your body can do all by itself.

 Today I want to address 10 reasons you may be struggling with intuitive eating or felt at some point or another that it wasn’t for you.